bchapuis/checksum-lab.github.io/README.markdown

 	![Screenshot of VLC's download webpage featuring a SHA-1 checksum](vlc.png)

-	A [study][CCS] on this topic will be presented at the 2018 ACM Conference on Computer and Communication Security.
+	A [study][CCS] on this topic has been be presented at the 2018 ACM Conference on Computer and Communication Security.

 *   Similarly, webmasters want to make sure that the content they _embed_ on their webpages (typically hosted on a CDN or hotlinked) is not modified.
 More specifically, when they include images or videos on their webpages, they want to make sure that the content seen by their visitors corresponds to what they intended to show when they included the hotlinked resource.
 For instance, an image could be replaced with an offensive or controversial one.